tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 I scratch out the last of his tombstone data, then clear my throat.

-Jonah’s gaze swivels to me, unease flooding his eyes.
+His gaze swivels to me, unease flooding his eyes.
 “The nurse—”

 “Isn't coming,” I tell him, clicking my pen and sliding it back into my shirt.
 “He went home early, so did security.
 It’s just you and me tonight.”

 Jonah’s lips are glued together, his mind blue-screening as he tries to calculate just who I am and what I’m doing here.
-“I already told the detectives everything I know.”
+“I already told the detectives everything I know," he says.

 “I’m aware.
 I’m here to ask you some questions of my own.”

-His eyes narrow, suspicion blooming in his voice.
-“Who are you exactly?”
+His eyes narrow with overdue suspicion. “...
+Who are you exactly?”

 I loosen the tie around my collar.
 “I’m not much for names, personally.
 Suffice it to say that I work for an organization that’s taken an interest in your... situation.
 It’s a private enterprise.
 Off the books.
 We call ourselves the Order of Alice.”

-His bushy eyebrows furrow.
+His scrunches his eyebrows.
 "Never heard of it."

 "That's the idea."